-We have not yet achieved revenue-generating status from any of our potential products.
-Since inception, we have devoted substantially all of our time and efforts to development of AV-101 through its Phase 1 clinical trials and preparation for its initial Phase 2 clinical trial, stem cell research and bioassay development, small molecule drug development, and creating, protecting and patenting intellectual property in support of our drug candidate and stem cell technology platform, with the corollary initiatives of recruiting personnel and raising working capital.
-As of June 30, 2015, we had an accumulated deficit (including cash and non-cash charges) of approximately \$114.0 million.
-Our net loss for the quarters ended June 30, 2015 and 2014 was \$29.5 million and \$4.6 million, respectively, including a non-cash loss of approximately \$25.1 million attributable to converting over \$15.4 million of our indebtedness into equity securities during our first quarter ended June 30, 2015.
-We expect losses to continue for the foreseeable future as we engage in Phase 2 clinical trials of AV-101 and its further development and increase our drug rescue and regenerative medicine activities related to our stem cell technology platform.
+We have not yet achieved revenue-generating status from any of our product candidates.
+Since inception, we have devoted substantially all of our time and efforts to developing AV-101 from early preclinical studies to our ongoing Phase 2a clinical study in MDD, as well as stem cell research and bioassay development, small molecule drug development, and creating, protecting and patenting intellectual property, with the corollary initiatives of recruiting personnel and raising working capital.
+As of June 30, 2016, we had an accumulated deficit of approximately \$133.7 million.
+Our net loss for the quarter ended June 30, 2016 was approximately \$2.0 million.
+Our net loss for the quarter ended June 30, 2015 was \$29.5 million, including a non-recurring, non-cash loss of approximately \$25.1 million attributable to converting over \$15.4 million of our indebtedness into equity securities during May and June 2015.
+We expect losses to continue for the foreseeable future, primarily related to our further development of AV-101 for MDD and additional CNS indications.

-Summary of Quarter Ended June 30, 2015
+Summary of Three Months Ended June 30, 2016